SAP-samples/btp-extensions-unified-order-management/README.md

 ## Solution
 * An integrated order management cockpit that provides end to end visibility into sales and purchase orders with a centralized cockpit where colleagues from procurement, customer service, and application engineering collaborate to handle material delays, escalations, and other issues.
-* The solution is built as an extension to the ECC on the SAP Cloud Platform integrating data from ECC and leveraging SAP Hana Cloud for data modeling and interfacing capabilities.
+* The solution is built as an extension to the ECC on the SAP BTP integrating data from ECC and leveraging SAP Hana Cloud for data modeling and interfacing capabilities.

 ## Requirements
 * Hana cloud instantiated on SAP BTP Subaccount (Semantic Models to map data Imported from EDW HANA (side car) , also targets for replicated/federated data in production)